 Database provisioning and maintenance can quickly become a bottleneck (as database admins are often untrained in our new cloud-based world and lack the skills to effectively and efficiently migrate data).
 Database virtualization services or DVS allow you to decouple the database layer, enabling organizations to pool and allocate database resources on demand.

 With DVS, you can keep building and keep testing against real-world data examples, even when your data sources are unavailable.
 Once you've identified the data source, you simply specify the properties those data sources include.
 When requests are passed to your virtualization tool, a DVS can use this data source to generate appropriate context-specific responses based on the request parameters.
 As you modify those data sets, the simulated responses will update automatically.

-With ServiceV Pro, you can use any of the following data source formats:
+With ReadyAPI, you can use any of the following data source formats:

 Like all things virtualized, data virtualization decreases the friction of dependencies that slows you down.
 You can just keep moving ahead, even when your data sources remain on-premise.
 You can even use a virtual database to migrate from one physical server to another without any interruptions, which is a way to save on huge infrastructure costs often incurred from more traditional database management.
 By being able to record and replay JDBC transactions, you can continue development and testing even when your database — or the database you’re connecting to — is unavailable.

 Gartner recently surveyed organizations with more than 500 employees who were using service virtualization.
 They discovered that companies using S.V. were achieving greater software quality, in less time, with less costs.
 They found that: